-If you want to use Google Ads to drive more enquiries, sales and profit into your business in 2019, then you must capitalise upon the optimisation opportunities within your account.
+If you want to use Google Ads to drive more enquiries, sales and profit into your business, then you must capitalise upon the optimisation opportunities within your account.

 Most business owners running Google Ads curl up in a ball and start sweating profusely when you mention the word ‘optimisation’ to them!
 They know they should be doing it, but they don’t know where to start.